mcmanusandmcmanus/rust_pipeline/README.md

 End-to-end demo that ingests multi-GB public safety CSVs with Rust, prepares modeling features, benchmarks Python/XGBoost models, and surfaces the story through a lightweight Rust web dashboard.

+> The raw CSVs are **not** committed.
+Drop them at the repo root (or update the flags below).
+The dashboard now ships with baked-in sample metrics so you can demo the visuals even before running the heavy prep/model stages.

 ## Repo Layout

 | Path | Description |